-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6 Suspension Rate Expulsion Rate Survey results A. Suspension rates decreased for all students and subgroups of students, verified by CALPADS reports.
-2019 Dashboard: 2.2% B. Maintained a 0% expulsion rate, verified by CALPADS reports.
-C. School safety and school connectedness: Improved climate of the school site in regards to student A: Suspension for 2021-22 was 2.08% B: Expulsion Rate: maintained at less than 0% C: Student Survey: students will be annually surveyed for feedback on school climate: 74% of students surveyed like coming to school at STEAM.
-69% of students surveyed reported A. Suspension rates will continue to decline.
-B. Maintain a 0% expulsion rate.
-C. This was an area with many moving parts.
-We worked on student climate and morale, by implementing a new mascot, changing the school colors, and adding colorful games on the playground.
-For teachers and staff, we implemented more
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6 Suspension Rate Expulsion Rate Survey results A. Suspension rates decreased for all students and subgroups of A: Suspension for 2021-22 was 2.08% B: Expulsion Rate: A: Dashboard Suspension Rate in 2021-22 was 1.5% A. Suspension rates will continue to decline. students, verified by CALPADS reports.
+2019 Dashboard: maintained at less than 0% B: Expulsion Rate: 0.13% B. Maintain a 0% expulsion rate.
+2.2% B. Maintained a 0% C: Student Survey: students will be C: Student Survey: students will be C. This was an area with many moving annually surveyed for feedback on school climate: annually surveyed for feedback on school climate: parts.
+We worked on student climate and morale, by implementing a new C. School safety and school connectedness: Improved climate of 74% of students surveyed like coming to school at STEAM.
+72% of students surveyed like coming to school at STEAM. mascot, changing the school colors, and adding colorful games on the playground. the school site in regards to student 69% of students surveyed reported 75% of students surveyed reported For teachers and staff, we implemented more